southbayjay/awesome-windsurf/CONTRIBUTING.md

    - You don't need to edit the CHANGELOG.md file manually
    - For releases, add the 'release' label to your PR to create a version tag

+## Releases and Versioning

+We use Calendar Versioning (CalVer) with the format `YYYY.MM.PATCH`.
+Releases are managed entirely through GitHub Actions to ensure consistency:

+### Automated Releases

+A GitHub Action monitors changes and automatically proposes releases when:

+- More than 5 files have changed since last release, or
+- More than 10 commits have been made since last release

+The Action will:

+1. Calculate the next version number
+2. Update package.json
+3. Generate the changelog
+4. Create a PR with all changes

+### Manual Releases

+To manually trigger a release:

+1. Create a new PR
+2. Use "release:" in the PR title (e.g., "release: add new feature X")
+3. The same GitHub Action will handle version bumping and changelog updates

+All releases go through PRs and the merge queue, ensuring proper review and consistency.

 ## Contributing Prompts

 For detailed information about contributing prompts, including: